Optimal housing and handling of breeding animals

 - Use your voice in a positive tone, and make sure you also have physical contact with the animals as you roam the pens.

 As you enter the pens, it is essential that the animals approach you, and not the other way around – allowing the animals to get used to this interaction.
-Pens should be entered minimum once per day, so that you are not only entering when it is time for vaccinations or other negatively associated procedures.
+Pens should be entered a minimum of once per day so that you are not only entering when it is time for vaccinations or other negatively associated procedures.
 An excellent way to make animals calm, and used to human contact and interaction is by walking next to and in front of their heads.

 All of this, combined with frequent interactions and contact, will ensure improved behaviour and have a positive effect on future productivity as well.
 The daily routines must prepare the animals for a life as a highly prolific breeding animal – meaning that all steps must come together in ensuring quality and health in the animals.